How to File for Benefits

 What Happens After You File Your Claim For Social Security Disability Benefits?

 It’s always important to follow up with your local Social Security Administration office to confirm that your application is being processed.
 If you filed online, you must confirm receipt of your application.
 If you filed over the phone or in person, you must confirm that your initial interview is scheduled.

 The Social Security Administration must contact you to complete an SSI application.
 Contact Social Security to follow up if they do not contact you within two weeks of filing an application.

 In many cases, even if you make no significant mistakes in the application process, your claim will be denied and you will need to file an appeal.
 Nationwide, almost seven out of ten disability cases are turned down at the initial application stage, and this is true for Ohio, too.

-You only have 65 days to file your appeal!
+You have a limited time to file your appeal!
 Let our experienced Social Security lawyers make sure you do not miss this deadline.

 In most areas of the country, including Ohio, your first appeal would be to request reconsideration.
 This involves a review of your claim by a different group of individuals chosen by Social Security.
 They will obtain updated medical evidence, and make a new decision.
 Statistically, your chance of winning at this level is low, less than 20% in Ohio.